tfpk/macrokata/exercises/06_repetition/README.md

 # Exercise 6: Repetition

 Hopefully, you're now feeling pretty confident with metavariables.
-But, one of the first justifications we gave for macros was their ability to simulate "variadic" functions (functions which have a variable number of arguments).
+One of the first justifications we gave for macros was their ability to simulate "variadic" functions (functions which have a variable number of arguments).
 In this exercise, we'll have a look at how you can implement them yourself.

-A simple approach might be to write a rule for each number of arguments; for
+A simple approach might be to write a rule for each number of arguments.
+For example, one might write
-example:

 ```rust
 macro_rules! listing_literals {